tonyxieuoft/Schott-Dataset-Scripts/README.md

 ### Purpose

-The first script ("extract_species") extracts, for select species, alignment data from the Schott 2018 and 2019 visual transduction gene supplementary datasets.
+The first script ("extract_species") extracts alignment data from the Schott 2018 and 2019 visual transduction gene supplementary datasets for select species.
 The script pulls for these eight species by default:
 - Taenopgyia guttata
 - Struthio camelus australis
 - Alligator mississippiensis